Witold Walczak: Lozano v City of Hazleton

+unconstitutional in 2013, and the Supreme Court denied certiorari in 2014.

 Mahanoy Area School District v.
 B.L.

 Walczak and the ACLU represented a cheerleader at Mahanoy Area High School in Mahanoy City, who had been suspended for a year from the squad in 2017 after posting a Snap reading "fuck school fuck softball fuck cheer fuck everything" one weekend after not making the varsity squad at that year's tryouts.
 Both the Middle District of Pennsylvania and the Third Circuit agreed that the cheerleader's punishment violated the First Amendment under the Supreme Court's Tinker v.
 Des Moines Independent Community School District since it had not seriously disrupted school activities; the Third Circuit also held that Tinker did not apply to any student speech originating off-campus.
 The district, arguing that this created a circuit split, petitioned the Supreme Court to hear the case, which it agreed to do at the beginning of 2021.
 It will be the first time the Court has considered the question of what degree of protection the First Amendment offers student speech that originates off-campus.